 These initiatives are all about delivering on the Shopify values of community, collaboration and assistance.
 The process of gathering people together to learn from our experts, and each other, is enjoyable and rewarding.
-If you haven't made it yet, come along to our final event for 2018, planned at the end of November.
+If you haven't made it yet, come along to our final event for 2018, scheduled for December 5.

 If you need help with your ecommerce website or digital marketing, speak to our directors anytime.
 Just call and ask for Ben or Scott.

 Meetup V3 was another great evening, with an engaged audience, punchy, focussed and diverse presentations and an energetic Q&A session to end the evening.